Probability-free models in option pricing: statistically indistinguishable dynamics and historical vs implied volatility: Possible explanation of arbitrary option prices?

 Paraphrasing: \begin{itemize} \item Probability and Statistics do not allow one to distinguish between $S$ and $Y$ in ${\cal T}^\Delta$. \item Prices of options written on $S$ and $Y$ are different, so that option prices allow one to distinguish between $S$ and $Y$. \item One then conjectures that option prices cannot be properties of $S$ and $Y$ based on probability or statistics.
-With prices being traditionally associated with expectations of discounted cash flows, this seems initially counterintuitive. \item \cite{abbc} show that, in general, option prices can be derived based only on purely pathwise properties, without using probability theory anywhere.
-Bender et al. \cite{bender} had obtained a similar result earlier but within semimartingale theory. \item In particular, in models $S$ and $Y$ option prices are completely specified by probability-free pathwise properties of $S$ and $Y$, confirming the above conjecture. \end{itemize}
+With prices being traditionally associated with expectations of discounted cash flows, this seems initially counterintuitive. \item \cite{abbc,abbc21} show that, in general, option prices can be derived based only on purely pathwise properties, without using probability theory anywhere and in a robust way, with paths that than be rougher than semimartingales. \cite{bender,bick,schied} had obtained similar results earlier but within semimartingale theory or within paths with the same regularity as semimartingales. \item In particular, in models $S$ and $Y$ option prices are completely specified by probability-free pathwise properties of $S$ and $Y$, confirming the above conjecture. \end{itemize}

-We now summarize how in \cite{abbc} we were able to give a probability-free, and more specifically semimartingale-free derivation of option pricing based on purely pathwise properties.
+We now summarize how in \cite{abbc,abbc21} we were able to give a probability-free, and more specifically semimartingale-free derivation of option pricing based on purely pathwise properties.